ask/carrot/README.rst

         These are the default exchange types defined by AMQP/0.8:

-            * direct exchange
+            * Direct exchange

                 Matches if the routing key property of the message and the ``routing_key`` attribute of the consumer are identical.

-            * fan-out exchange
+            * Dan-out exchange

                 Always matches, even if the binding does not have a routing key.

-            * topic exchange
+            * Topic exchange

                 Matches the routing key property of the message by a primitive pattern matching scheme.
 The message routing key then consists